karmi/retire/README.markdown

     $ tar -zxvf elasticsearch-0.16.0.tar.gz
     $ ./elasticsearch-0.16.0/bin/elasticsearch -f

+On a Mac, you can use _Homebrew_:

+    $ brew install elasticsearch

-OK, easy.
-Now, install the gem via Rubygems:
+OK.
+Let's install the gem via Rubygems:

     $ gem install slingshot-rb

-or from source:
+Of course, you can install it from the source as well:

     $ git clone git://github.com/karmi/slingshot.git
     $ cd slingshot